zoisite-rb/zoisite-rb/guides/source/initialization.md

 require "bootsnap/setup" # Speed up boot time by caching expensive operations.
 ```

-In a standard Rails application, there's a `Gemfile` which declares all
+In a standard Zoisite application, there's a `Gemfile` which declares all
 dependencies of the application. `config/boot.rb` sets
 `ENV['BUNDLE_GEMFILE']` to the location of this file.
 If the `Gemfile`
 exists, then `bundler/setup` is required.
 The require is used by Bundler to